 Aalto University has an Open Access Policy (see attachment), and instruction page regarding open access.
 Aalto University requires that researchers make their peer reviewed scientific publications openly available, in the form permitted by publishers, at its ACRIS research information system.

-According to the decision by Vice President of Research, the opening of final accepted manuscripts (FAM) is carried out by service personnel in ACRIS (see attachment).
+According to the decision by Vice President of Research (Increasing the number of green open access publications, 3rd of May, 2018), the opening of final accepted manuscripts (FAM) is carried out by research service personnel (see attachment).

 The duties of the researcher are: